Does a woman who hates her sister owe it to her to reveal a breast cancer diagnosis, since family history is a major risk factor for this disease?

 • What is the right thing to do?

 • Or to put it another way, the Christian thing to do?

 • What is the moral thing to do?

-Would it be to withhold this information from the estranged sister?
+Would it be to withhold the breast cancer diagnosis from the estranged sister?

 Assume that withholding the news has NOTHING to do with fearing that the estranged sister will blab it to the whole world.